ioBroker/ioBroker.iot/README.md

 If the state is only in "functions" and not in any "room", the name of state will be used.

 The state names will be generated from function and room.
-E.g. all *lights* in the *living room* will be collected in the virtual device *living room light*.
+E.g., all *lights* in the *living room* will be collected in the virtual device *living room light*.
 The user cannot change this name, because it is generated automatically.
 But if the enumeration name changes, this name will be changed too. (e.g., function "light" changed to "lights", so the *living room light* will be changed to *living room lights*)